Ethical marketing: how to navigate the AI moral minefield for marketers

 Dr Juliet Bourke: Let's talk about ethics.
 For example, how do you now understand that ethical framework as a marketing broader leader?

 Wendy Mak: I think that fundamentally, your ethical framework, as a marketing leader has to come down to where you're working and the product that you're selling.
 What I mean by that is, my decisions as a marketer, and what I feel is ethical or not ethical, is going to be very different if I was selling a gaming app, or tobacco, versus if I work at an NGO, or for a charity.
 So ethics is a very subjective topic.
 And it is, to a degree guided by what you're selling and what you're doing, because they will, as I said, you know, what you might deem ethical in one industry is quite different to working in another industry.
-Ultimately, though, I think you have to think about and this is again, you know, I think it's subjective, and I'm sure there's gonna be lots of debate around this one, but does it do harm?
+Ultimately, though, I think you have to think about and this is again, you know, I think it's subjective, and I'm sure there's going to be lots of debate around this one, but does it do harm?
 If you are working in an environment where, you know, the product is controversial, you can still take that into am I doing harm to the environment, you know, you can take that into a sustainability focus, like it doesn't have to you can actually think about ethics in a broader sense of the word and not necessarily just within the confines of who's consuming your product.
 So, you know, if you do have a product that's a little bit more controversial or challenging, think about if you if there's ways that you can not do harm in other areas of what you're doing.
 And that maybe is, I guess, be the redeeming force.

 Dr Juliet Bourke: That sounds a bit like the Hippocratic Oath, right, do no harm?
 Okay, so let's buy into that as a frame that might apply across industries, but be nuanced in, in different locations.
 That sounds good in theory.
 But what about the grey areas?
 Where do you see in marketing, even within your own industry, or if that's too sensitive, talking about other industries, where there's grey in the do no harm?